 There are times when it may be necessary or advisable to consult an attorney, for example:

 - If you have difficulty filling out the forms or have unanswered questions about preparing your case.
-An attorney may be available under the terms of one of several programs now in effect.

 When to File